Ce11an/Ce11an/README.md

 🏴󠁧󠁢󠁷󠁬󠁳󠁿 Wales Native, with a passion for all things data!

-💻 Currently, I am a data scientist for DE&S. I love NLP and building machine learning models
+💻 Currently, I am a data scientist for Huboo

 🏓 Retired International Wheelchair Table Tennis Player